List of all CoLab Publications

 }

-Dalmaso, Mario; Castelli, Luigi; Galfano, Giovanni
+Dalmaso, Mario; Castelli, Luigi; Bernardini, Chiara; Galfano, Giovanni

 Can masked gaze and arrow stimuli elicit overt orienting of attention?
-A registered report Journal Article Forthcoming
+A registered report Journal Article

-In: Consciousness and Cognition, vol. in-principle acceptance (IPA), Forthcoming.
+In: Consciousness and Cognition, vol. 109, no. 103476, 2023.

 @article{Dalmaso2023,